 If you are interested in adopting an animal on our website, feel free to call the Shelter at 303.772.1232 x0 for more information regarding its particular needs and our recommendations.
 Or just come on in and visit!
 Please leave time in your day to spend several hours with us!
-If, after visiting, you wish to continue with the adoption process, we will ask you to fill out a Pet Picks form or and Adopter Survey depending on the species of animal you are adopting.
-To save time, you can download the form and fill it out beforehand.
+If, after visiting, you wish to continue with the adoption process, we will ask you to fill out an Adopter Survey depending on the species of animal you are adopting.
+To save time, you may download the form and fill it out beforehand.
 Animals may also be put "on hold".
 There is a $20 non-refundable, non-transferrable fee for placing a hold on an animal and holds may be made in person or by phone.
 The hold fee is used to help care for the animals and does not apply towards the adoption fee.
 For PUPPIES UNDER 6 MONTHS, there is also a $20 deposit required in addition to the hold fee.
-The puppy deposit is also non-refundable and non-transferrable however it will be applied to the adoption fee for that specific animal.
+The puppy deposit is also non-refundable and non-transferrable, however it will be applied to the adoption fee for that specific animal.
 Please note: Longmont Humane Society does not accepts checks.
 Cash and Credit Cards (Visa, Mastercard or Discover) are accepted.

 Adopter Survey Forms

 - Rabbit, Small Mammal, or Bird Adopter Survey

 - Barn/Feral Cat and Kitten Adopter Survey